Canon 200D vs Nikon P900

 Review summary: Canon 200D vs Nikon P900

 So what conclusions can be drawn?
-Which of the two cameras – the Canon 200D or the Nikon P900 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Canon 200D better than the Nikon P900 or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.